SumoLogic/sumologic-documentation/docs/apm/traces/services-list-map.md

 ## Services List view

-The **Services List** view provides a compact, high-level overview of your application service health insights, Alerts, and KPIs.
+The **Services List** view provides a compact, high-level overview of your application service health insights, alerts, and KPIs.
 You can filter and sort your KPI data using the filters and column headers.

 ![services-list-display](/img/traces/services-list-filters.png)